 In this Article

 A wholesome diet is the key to a baby’s healthy growth and development.
 It is never too early to start eating healthy, and by setting your baby on this path, you are laying the foundation for a fit lifestyle.
-One of the healthiest grains that you would want to incorporate into your child’s diet is ragi, which is known as a superfood for its numerous benefits.
+One of the healthiest grains that you must incorporate into your child’s diet is ragi, which is known as a super-food for its numerous benefits.

-Ragi, also known as finger millet and Nachni, contains proteins, iron, and calcium in high amounts.
+Ragi, also known as finger millet or nachani, contains proteins, iron, and calcium in high amounts.
 India is a leading producer of ragi in the world.
-This whole grain is considered as a vegetarian product and contains important amino acids like phenylalanine, methionine, isoleucine, and leucine.
+This whole grain contains important amino acids like phenylalanine, methionine, isoleucine, and leucine.
 Ragi can be cultivated even when there is a drought.

-Natural iron present in ragi in abundance can help prevent anaemia in children.
-Sprouted ragi contains a good amount of Vitamin C which aids in better absorption of iron.
-Ragi, for its high nutritional content, prevents malnutrition in babies.
+Natural iron present in ragi can help prevent anaemia in children.
+Sprouted ragi contains a good amount of Vitamin C, which aids in better absorption of iron.
+Ragi, due to its high nutritional content, prevents malnutrition in babies.

 The presence of fibre and polyphenol in substantial amounts helps reduce the risk of diabetes.
 Meals that include ragi have a low glycemic response.